m-samadi/ANFIS-model/README.md

 The repository includes two main elements: the data set and the ANFIS model.
 The data set is created in C++ codes and the ANFIS model is generated using the MATLAB ANFIS toolbox.
 <br/>
 <br/>
-## Programming language
+## Programming language and IDE
-The programs are developed in Microsoft Visual Studio for creating the data set with C++ codes and in MATLAB for generating the ANFIS model.
+The programs are developed in Microsoft Visual Studio for creating the data set with C++ code and in MATLAB for generating the ANFIS model.